 Lynas also digs into the GM-food battle front that exists on the continents of Asia and Africa.
 In Africa in particular we are introduced to anti-GM activists who are willing to use the most ridiculous arguments and propaganda to speak out against GM foods.
 For example, in Uganda, telling Muslims that the genes being spliced into the plants would be pig genes, thereby making them something that eating the plants would put them in violation of Muslim dietary laws and practices.

-There is an interesting argument put forward in the book in regards to the question of colonialism.
+There is an interesting argument put forward in Seeds of Science in regards to the question of colonialism.
 Both GM proponents and GM opponents postion themselves as trying to remove the bonds of colonialism that their predecessors have imposed on various African countries.

 While he doesn’t side with the anti-GM activists in many things, Lynas does concede a number of points in their favour.
 In particular their opposition to the worrisome prospects of corporate concentration and unrestrained capitalism.
 In this regard, the story of the Flavr Savr(tm) is a good cautionary tale.
 It’s also the one place where I disagree with Lynas’s assessment of the effects of the activist community, and particularly Jeremy Rifkin, are off.
 I was also reading Belinda Martineau’s First Fruit: The Creation of the Flavr Savr(tm) Tomato and the Birth of Biotech Food, which would suggest that bad business planning and a product that didn’t deliver what it promised were more the causes of failure than opposition on the part of anti-GM activists.